goabstract/Marketing-for-Engineers/README.md

 You should not be afreid to reach to the cool people.
 Be helpful, nice and creative:
 * [The Exact Email Scripts I Use to Connect With VIP’s](https://www.groovehq.com/blog/vip-email-scripts) by Alex Turnbull.
-* Good videos on [Finding influencers on Twitter](https://www.youtube.com/watch?v=8ecAWMMleks) and [6 easy ways to engage with them on Twitter](https://www.youtube.com/watch?v=qLvKfc2CMOs) by 123 Reg team.
-* [The Barney Stinson’s Playbook For Cold Tweeting Influencers](http://klear.com/blog/influencer-outreach-with-cold-tweets/) by Noam Avigdor.
+* [8 Pitch Templates to Partner with Influencers](http://www.artofemails.com/partnerships#promote-product) by Sapph.
+Nice guides & examples for asking promotion, partnersip or review from influencer.
 * [I Just Deleted Your Outreach Email Without Reading.
 And NO, I Don’t Feel Sorry](https://ahrefs.com/blog/outreach/) by Tim Soulo.
 Tim shows cool examples how to email influencers in the right way.
 Please, read this post before contacting opinion leaders!
+* Good videos on [Finding influencers on Twitter](https://www.youtube.com/watch?v=8ecAWMMleks) and [6 easy ways to engage with them on Twitter](https://www.youtube.com/watch?v=qLvKfc2CMOs) by 123 Reg team.
+* [The Barney Stinson’s Playbook For Cold Tweeting Influencers](http://klear.com/blog/influencer-outreach-with-cold-tweets/) by Noam Avigdor.
 * [Connecting with Others: What Have You Done for Me Lately?](http://okdork.com/what-have-you-done-for-me-lately/) by Noah Kagan, popular IT entrepreneur & influencer.
 I loved his breif instruction on making it easy for people to say YES to your request!

 Case-studies, which can teach and inspire you: